 Many feel that laser hair removal is more comfortable than electrolysis as well, but we’ll touch on that a little later!

-Are there any side effects to either treatment?
+Are there any side effects to laser hair removal or electrolysis?

 There can be, yes, and most side effects are minor.
 Small scabs can develop on the surface of the skin with electrolysis, but they typically fall off naturally.
 Redness and swelling are also common following treatment.

 Laser hair removal side effects are minimal as well.
 Some minor discomfort and redness might follow treatment, but those symptoms are usually gone within hours of an appointment.

 It varies from person to person, but many clients often describe electrolysis pain as a heat sensation and a small pinch when the needle is inserted into the hair follicle.

 Clients who receive laser hair removal treatment liken it to a mild pinch similar to a rubber band snap.
 Compared to other methods of hair removal like waxing, laser hair removal has been described as far less painful.

 The truth is that it all depends on what you would prefer!
 The big takeaways with laser hair removal versus electrolysis are that both treatments require multiple sessions.
 They can be safely performed on all skin tones and provide permanent results when performed properly.

 With laser hair removal, fewer treatments are required, treatments are faster, and it’s usually a more pleasant experience with comfort features available.